octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20Hook/course.md

 The FA2 standard proposes a _unified token contract interface_ that accommodates all mentioned concerns.
 It aims to provide significant expressivity to contract developers to create new types of tokens while maintaining a common interface standard for wallet integrators and external developers.

-The FA2 interface formalize a standard way to design tokens and thus describes a list of entrypoints (that must be implemented) and data structures related to those entrypoints.
+The FA2 interface formalizes a standard way to design tokens and thus describes a list of entry points (that must be implemented) and data structures related to those entry points.

 In this chapter we will focus on _transfer hook_